Code-Institute-Submissions/vocab_journal/README.md

 Interface
 ---------

-The covabs are each shown using an accodion element, the body of the accordion holds the vocab content.
+The covabs are each shown using an accodion element, the body of the accordions holds a summary of the vocab's content.
 The header of the accordion however, is used to show a brief description of the vocab.

 <p align="center"><img src="static/img/extras/interface.png"/></p>